Boards Report to the Members

 SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES AS PER COMPANIES ACT 2013

-Mahindra Integrated Township Limited (MITL) is engaged as a co-developer in developingresidential township area at Mahindra World City New Chennai.
+Mahindra Integrated Township Limited (MITL) is a co-developer in developing theresidential township area at Mahindra World City Chennai.
 Its current developmentsinclude Iris Court Nova and Lakewoods.
 ProjectLakewoods was launched during the year with a total saleable area of 0.90million square feet.
-Additionally MITL is in the process of obtaining approvals for itsnext project at MWC comprising around 1.08 million square feetof estimated saleable area.
-After exculding the area under the above projects MITL stillhas approximately 120 acres to be developed in phases for offering products in differentformats and segments.
-MITL is 96.30 per cent owned by the Company.
+Additionally MITL is in the process of obtaining approvals for itsnext project at MWC Chennai.
+After excluding the area under the above projects MITLstill has approximately 135 acres to be developed in phases for offering products indifferent formats and segments.
+The Company owns 96.40 percent of MITL.

 Mahindra Infrastructure Developers Limited (MIDL) a wholly owned subsidiary of theCompany is an equity participant in the project company namely New Tirupur AreaDevelopment Corporation Limited (NTADCL) implementing the Tirupur Water Supply andSewerage project.

-Knowledge Township Limited (KTL) a wholly owned subsidiary of the Company will bedeveloping an industrial park in Maharashtra for which the company is in the process ofprocuring the required land area.
+Knowledge Township Limited (KTL) a wholly owned subsidiary of the Company will bedeveloping an industrial park in Maharashtra under the brand Origins by MahindraWorld City for which the company is in the process of procuring the required landarea.